xrdocs/telemetry/_tutorials/2016-07-25-configuring-model-driven-telemetry-mdt-with-yang.md

 ## Edit-Config

-So let's say we want to add a second destination (to `2001:db8:0:100::b`) to DGroup1 and a second model to SGroup1 (Cisco-IOS-XR-ipv4-arp-oper).
+So let's say we want to add a second model to SGroup3 (Cisco-IOS-XR-ipv4-arp-oper).
 We can do that with the following NETCONF operations:

 ```python
 edit_data = '''